 Doctor of Credit (H/T) has reported that this perk will not be available to new Gold cardholders starting on February 4, 2021.
 The credits are being removed from the Gold Card in January 2022.

 The Everyday Preferred Card is a more conservative alternative to the Gold Card.
 At $95, it has a much lower annual fee and similar bonus categories.

 The Everyday Preferred Card earns 3x MR points at US Grocery Stores, 2x points at US Gas Stations, and one point for non-bonus spend.
 You will receive a 50% points bonus if you use your card at least 30 times per month.
 This means you can earn 4.5x points at Grocery Stores, 3x at Gas Stations, and 1.5x on everything else with the bonus.
 It also means that the Everyday Preferred can potentially be a better earner at Grocery Stores for a much lower annual fee.

-Furthermore, the Everyday Preferred Card has a sign-up bonus worth 15,000 MR points.
-It can be earned after spending just $1,000 in the first 3 months.
+Furthermore, Amex is offering a public sign-up bonus worth 15,000 MR points for the Everyday Preferred Card.
+It can be earned after spending just $1,000 within the first three months.
 This bonus is meager compared to most other transferrable points earning cards with similar annual fees.
-I wish that Amex would increase this bonus to make the Everyday Preferred Card more competitive.

 Nonetheless, the Everyday Preferred is better than the Gold Card for those who don’t want to pay a $250 annual fee.
 People who cannot use the Gold Card’s perks will also be better off with it.
 Both cards have the same redemption options and standard Amex perks.
 The Everyday Preferred Card is also a better option if you find the Gold Card’s credits and the Hotel Collection useless or hard to use.